peak-ai/local-plane/README.md

 # Local Plane

-Plugin for running services locally with AIS Service Discovery library
+Plugin for running services locally with AIS Service Discovery library.

+This is a series of mock adapters, which can be used with ais-service-discovery-go.
+Which allows you to communicate between services locally.
+Or mock them entirely.

 ## Use with mocked response
 ```golang